Click on a category below to see FAQs in that topic, or search for related FAQs:

 CRES Innovations with E&O

 Seller’s Protection Plan (SPP), also known as Seller’s E&O, provides your clients with their own E&O policy for 180 days (it can be extended an additional 180 days).
 This is available on most CRES E&O policies, CRES home warranties, etc. and will cover homes where you are the listing agent.
 The standard protection is $25,000, but the benefits can be combined, so in many states, coverage can reach $100,000.
-There is a $2,500 deductible and coverage is restricted to primary residences.
+There is a $2,500 retention (out-of-pocket claims expense limit) and coverage is restricted to primary residences.
 More about Seller’s E&O.

-If you use a CRES home warranty and there is a claim on that property while you are insured with CRES, your deductible will be reduced $2,500-$5,000, depending on the warranty used.
+If you use a CRES home warranty and there is a claim on that property while you are insured with CRES, your retention (out-of-pocket claims expense) will be reduced $2,500-$5,000, depending on the warranty used.
 CRES Qualified warranties that have a 12-month term qualify for a $2,500 reduction, while CRES Qualified warranties for a 13-month term receive a $5,000 reduction.
-So if you have a $2,500 deductible, your deductible will be $0.*
+So if you have a $2,500 retention, your out-of-pocket claims expense will be $0.*

-* The E&O Deductible Reduction applies to any real estate licensed Real Estate Agents Alliance Purchasing Group (REAAPG) member who personally pays for the Home Warranty Plan.
+* The E&O Retention (out-of-pocket claims expense) Reduction applies to any real estate licensed Real Estate Agents Alliance Purchasing Group (REAAPG) member who personally pays for the Home Warranty Plan.
 Seller’s E&O coverage and other benefits are feature based and warranty specific.
 These benefits are offered by, and intended for, the members of REAAPG.
 Not available in all states.
 Certain restrictions apply.

 As a CRES E&O policyholder, your E&O works for you DAILY.
 When you have a question, need a letter or contract reviewed, need a letter written, or have a situation in which you need guidance, the CRES Legal Hotline is available 7 days a week to help.
 Our nationwide team of local real estate expert litigators brings a wealth of experience to help you prevent claims before they happen.